 Science communication management for EU-funded projects

-I have written the following articles as part of the communication and dissemination activity of European research projects I carry out at ICONS (Italy) and at the youris.com European Research Media Center (Belgium), see the Science Communication Section.- Università Cattolica del Sacro Cuore coordinates the PROTON project to fight organized crime and terrorism
+As the communication and dissemination leader of the URBAN GreenUP project, I developed the following multimedia story about the objectives and results of URBAN GreenUP: I have written the following articles as part of the communication and dissemination activity for EU-funded research projects I carried out at ICONS (Italy) and at the youris.com European Research Media Center (Belgium), see the Science Communication Section.- Università Cattolica del Sacro Cuore coordinates the PROTON project to fight organized crime and terrorism

 - Publication date: 17 November 2018